saguijs/sagui/README.md

 ### `style.sourceMaps`

-Disable source maps for styles only.
+Source maps are always generated for styles, but it is possible to disable it.

 ```js
 module.exports = {